 |Testing Time||3.5 hours using paper or 3.75 hours using computer||3.5 hours|

 |How Long Are Scores Valid For?||5 years||5 years|

-So how do I choose?
+How do I choose?

 The best way to determine whether the GMAT or GRE is better suited to your abilities is to get your feet wet with a practice test for each exam.
 Getting into business school is competitive and you don't want to take an actual GRE or GMAT sight unseen.
-We offer FREE full-length computer-adaptive diagnostic tests for both the GRE and the GMAT.
+We offer full-length computer-adaptive diagnostic tests for both the GRE and the GMAT.